hex-digital/guidelines/github-contributing/README.md

 6. **Ensure your issue has a Fix Version attached**, as this is the release that the ticket must go in to.
 7. **Create a release branch `release-XXXXX`** where XXXXX is the ID of the release attached to the issue, from the URL of the release page.
+If the site is not live, use the `development` branch as this release.
 8. **Create a Pull Request from your branch to the release branch.** This should contain a message stating Why you've made changed, and How you've made them.
    The title should also use the same reference `[<CODE>-XXX]` as all the commit